-All of the securities offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
-We will not receive any of the proceeds from the sale of the securities registered hereunder.
-We expect our cash on hand, together with the proceeds from any subsequent proposed offering we consummate (assuming that we receive net proceeds of approximately \$10.4 million), will enable us to make investments in our continued development of VAR200 and IC100 through at least the first half of 2023.
+We expect our cash on hand, together with the proceeds from this offering, will enable us to make investments in our continued development of VAR200 and IC100 through at least the first half of 2023.
 We intend to raise additional capital in the future to fund continued development.

-Additionally, the number of shares registered in this offering may have a negative impact on our ability to issue additional shares at a price acceptable to us and in an amount sufficient to allow us to execute our business strategy.
-We expect to raise additional capital by issuing equity or equity-linked securities on terms favorable to us, we may not have sufficient liquidity to execute on our business strategy.
+We expect to raise additional capital by issuing equity or equity-linked securities in subsequent offerings.
+If we are unable to raise additional capital by issuing equity or equity-linked securities on terms favorable to us, we may not have sufficient liquidity to execute on our business strategy.
 We have various warrants outstanding that can be exercised for our Common Stock, many of which must be exercised in exchange for cash paid to us by the holders of such warrants.
 If the market price of our Common Stock is less than the exercise price of a holder's warrants, it is unlikely that holders will exercise their warrants.
 As such, we do not expect to receive significant proceeds in the near term from the exercise of most of our warrants based on the current market price of our Common Stock and the exercise prices of such warrants.